 Forviews is a body of work in progress; these nine galleries showcase shots from past and present, from Scotland and beyond.
 The galleries present an overview, reflecting my work, campaigning, interests and obsessions.
 Mice and shutters click to capture pivotal moments in time not wasted.

 Collieston and Forvie are set in spectacular scenery offering continual photographic opportunities and inspiration for artists.

 This knuckle area of North-East Scotland is never short of news and activities.
-Often I tend to report using the old Shire boundaries; thus south of Aberdeen city is regarded as Kincardineshire.
-Just to further confuse matters, you'll find captions and references to the Mearns, Buchan, Banffshire and Morayshire.
+I tend to report using the old Shire boundaries; thus south of Aberdeen city is regarded as Kincardineshire.
+Just to further confuse matters, you'll find captions and references to the Grampian region, the Mearns, Angus, Buchan, Banffshire and Morayshire.